icon-account icon-glass

 Running is a passion of consistency – dedication and discipline are two of the key ingredients in improving your stamina, form and enjoyment of the activity, but sheer force of will can only take you so far.
 While every running style is different, if you find yourself hitting the ‘wall’ with progress stagnating and recovery feeling slow, perhaps it’s time to consider taking supplements to boost performance?

 Sprinting your way to victory every day can be both physically and mentally draining…not to mention challenging, especially in the midst of a heatwave or the deep of winter!
-Maybe you’re a casual runner and lace up for a mile or two, or maybe you are training for an up-and-coming half-marathon?
+Maybe you’re a casual runner and lace up for a mile or two, or maybe you are training for an up-and-coming half-marathon or marathon?
 Either way, stamina is required for both of these and taking care of your body is vital.

 Alongside a healthy diet, you can utilise supplements to your advantage to give you that extra spring in your step either as a pre-workout treat, or to replenish your system after a taxing run.
 Hopefully, it goes without saying but you shouldn’t use these as a food replacement – after all, you need to be making sure you consume enough calories.
 However, here at Innermost, we have some of the best supplements for running on the market - full of all the good vitamins to help you go that extra mile!
 Without further ado, let’s introduce you to them…